irkri/peal/README.md

 Also, I felt like other packages in this field (such as [DEAP](https://github.com/DEAP/deap)) seem to implement the algorithms in a non-pythonic way without using an here naturally suited object-oriented approach.
-Of course, these package tend to have a much higher variety of methods and __PEAL__ should (for now) not be seen as a replacement for these advanced tools.
+Of course, these package tend to have a much higher variety of methods and __PEAL__ should (for now) not be seen as a replacement of mentioned advanced tools.

 If you have tips, ideas or possible changes on the structure of __PEAL__ you want me to know about, do not hesitate to contact me.
-Im still trying to figure out a lot of things about evolutionary algorithms as well as python package development.
+I'm still trying to figure out a lot of things about evolutionary algorithms as well as python package development.

 ## Installation